UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 :name: fig:summarize-across
 :figclass: caption-hack

-`.loc[]` or `.apply` is useful for efficiently calculating summary statistics on many columns at once.
+`loc[]` or `.apply` is useful for efficiently calculating summary statistics on many columns at once.
 The darker, top row of each table represents the column headers.
 ```

 +++